 - Training your legs and core

 - Refresh your memory on first aid skills.
-Try to tape your own or someone else’s ankle and check if your first aid kit is complete.
+Try to tape your own or someone else’s ankle and check if your first aid kit is missing anything.

 - Practice!
 This might be the most important one for first-time backpackers.
 Practice with all the gear you have.
-Pitch your tent, inflate your sleeping pad and know how to store it away again, use your stove and water filter and pack and unpack your backpack several times before you actually go.
+Pitch your tent, inflate your sleeping pad, and know how to store it away again, use your stove, water filter, and pack and unpack your backpack several times before you actually go.
 This is going to make such a big difference!

 9. Take it easy on yourself!

 A good tip for your first backpacking trip is to take it easy.
 Don’t go too far, too long, or too remote.
 Just figure out first if you like backpacking.

 Plan on doing a hike?
 Start small with a one or two-day hike.
 Bring all your stuff and see if you can carry all you’ve packed.
 If so, well done!
 If not, your first-time experience will help you to decide on what not to bring next time.

 When it comes to camping, see if you can go to a campsite that at least has a water source.
 Then you know for sure you have enough water to cook your meals without having to worry if you have enough water left to survive the next day.